liamedeiros/ehtplot/README.md

+# Introduction
-`ehtplot` is a python module that assists scientists in the [Event Horizon Telescope (EHT) Collabration](http://eventhorizontelescope.org) to create publication quality, elegant, and consistent plots.

-`ehtplot` provides a set of easy-to-use plotting functions for EHT and Very-Long-Baseline Interferometry (VLBI) specific figures (see the documentation of the Figure class).
+`ehtplot` is a python module that assists scientists in the [Event Horizon Telescope (EHT) Collaboration](http://eventhorizontelescope.org) to create publication quality, elegant, and consistent plots.
+It provides a set of easy-to-use plotting functions for EHT and Very-Long-Baseline Interferometry (VLBI) specific figures (see the documentation of the Figure class).
 This includes plotting visibility and images for both synthetic and real data, adding uv-tracks to the plots, adding the expected event horizon size to the plots, etc.

+# Special Features

 By introducing a logical layer to hierarchically organize subplots and manage subplot properties, `ehtplot` is capible to combining many